Modeling noise propagation in Fourier-filtering wavefront sensing, fundamental limits and quantitative comparison: Noise propagation and sensitivity in the linear regime

 We first focus on the behavior with respect to the read-out noise.
-This noise depends only on the detector, it is therefore independent from the incoming phase and the FFWFS characteristics (namely the mask and the modulation).
-Assuming that each pixel noise is decorrelated with the others and that noise is the same for each pixel with a standard deviation $\sigma_{ron}$ (in $e^{-}$/px/frame), one can write:
+This noise only depends on the detector; it is therefore independent from the incoming phase and the FFWFS characteristics (namely the mask and the modulation).
+Assuming that each pixel noise is decorrelated with the others and that noise is the same for each pixel with a standard deviation $\sigma_{ron}$ (in $e^{-}$/px/frame), one can write the following:

 where $\mathbf{I}$ is the identity matrix.
-Equation \ref{noise_propagation} can be rewritten as:
+Equation \ref{noise_propagation} can be rewritten as follows:

 By using the modal basis generated by the singular-value decomposition of $\mathcal{D}$, $\mathcal{D}^{t}\mathcal{D}$ becomes diagonal.
-Let's assume this assertion to be still true for any modal basis.
-This assumption is quite strong because it is stating (to some extend) that there is no cross talk between measurements, which is not always the case for the considered FFWFS.
+We assume this assertion to be still true for any modal basis.
+This assumption is quite strong because it is stating (to some extend) that there is no cross talk between measurements, which is not always the case for the considered FFWFSs.
 One should carefully analyze the elements of ($\mathcal{D}^{t}\mathcal{D})^{-1}$ to fully grasp the inversion process at stake \citep{1992Rigaut}.
-Nonetheless, assuming $\mathcal{D}^{t}\mathcal{D}$ diagonal allows to drastically simplify the study, because it is then possible to compute the variance of each mode due to noise propagation with the diagonal terms of equation \ref{RON}.
-For a given mode $\phi_{i}$, it leads to:
+Nonetheless, assuming $\mathcal{D}^{t}\mathcal{D}$ as being diagonal allows one to drastically simplify the study because it is then possible to compute the variance of each mode due to noise propagation with the diagonal terms of equation \ref{RON}.
+For a given mode $\phi_{i}$, it leads to the following:

-which gives in standard deviation:
+which gives, in standard deviation,

-In this equation, we have included $N_{sap}$ which is the number of sub-apertures used for the measurement in the pupil.
-It allows to define the sensitivity $s(\phi_{i})$ to read-out noise for a given mode $\phi_{i}$ as:
+In this equation, we have included $N_{sap}$, which is the number of subapertures used for the measurement in the pupil.
+It allows for the sensitivity $s(\phi_{i})$ to read-out noise for a given mode $\phi_{i}$ to be defined as follows:

-Adding the quantity $\sqrt{N_{sap}}$ allows to compare different masks for any given sampling, providing that the considered mode $\phi_{i}$ is well sampled.
-Equation \ref{sensi_uniform} can be reformulated the following way:
+Adding the quantity $\sqrt{N_{sap}}$ allows for different masks for any given sampling to be compared, provided that the considered mode $\phi_{i}$ is well sampled.
+Equation \ref{sensi_uniform} can be reformulated in the following way:

-the sensitivity to RON for a given mode $\phi_{i}$ being therefore the 2-norm of its corresponding column in the interaction matrix.
-One can understand from equation \ref{ecart_mode_i} that a higher sensitivity will lead to less noise propagation.
-Therefore, we aim at building WFS reaching the higher sensitivity possible.
+with the sensitivity to RON for a given mode $\phi_{i}$ therefore being the two-norm of its corresponding column in the interaction matrix.
+One can understand from equation \ref{ecart_mode_i} that a higher sensitivity subsequently leads to less noise propagation.
+Therefore, we aim to design WFS reaching the higher sensitivity possible.